elb-min-uhh/elearn.js/README.md

 2. The `eLearnJS.setLanguage()` function can be used to set the language from inside a script.
 You can use this for _atom-elearnjs_ projects in the _meta custom_ block.
 This may be overwritten by the first method if present.
+A callback is fired after the asynchronous language change is done.
+It is asynchronous because it might have to load the language files first.

 Available languages are:
 * _de_: German (default)